josehu07/foreactor/README.md

 It does not take too much effort to make a new plugin for an application function, as long as the syscall graph for that function is conceptually clear.

 <details>
-<summary>Make a new plugin for new appliation function...</summary>
+<summary>Make a new plugin for an application function...</summary>

 ```bash
 objdump -t path/to/original/app/file.o | grep funcname_keyword